I would be a lousy scientist.

 In my first attempt at these I painted the whole candle holder solid black and then just scraped away where they eyes went.
 Result?
 Glowing eyes but, when the lights were dimmed that was all you could really see – the faces disappeared.
 So, in order to get the whole face to glow a bit along with the eyes I found that if I painted the middle lightly and then, using sandpaper, scraped away some more paint it worked out great.
 I didn’t sand away every trace – just most of what was there.
 The streaks that remain add some nice dark spots when the candle is turned on.

-A quick dry-check to make sure I sanded the right spot and it’s time for Mod Podging the pic in place.
+A quick dry-check to make sure I sanded the right spot and it’s time for Mod Podging the pic in place to the outside of the candle holder.
 I applied one image at a time working my way around the candle holder, smoothing out the image and wiping away any excess Mod Podge.

 Once everything dried I added a sealing coat of Mod Podge.